psykopotatis/pokegraphs/README.md

 # pokegraphs
-Pokemon color graphs in javascript.
+Pokemon pixel color graphs in javascript.

 http://www.pokegraphs.com

+Python and Django 1.7.4 website that is currently run on Heroku.

-## How do I run this locally?
+<strong>How do I run this locally?</strong>

-You will need [Python](https://www.python.org) and [virtualenv](https://virtualenv.readthedocs.org/en/latest)
+You will need [Python](https://www.python.org) and [virtualenv](https://virtualenv.readthedocs.org/en/latest).

 <ol>
     <li>